No fees unless we win

 Why Car Insurance Companies Deny Insurance Claims

-Some accident victims have their insurance claims denied due to failure to follow the insurance company’s policies for initiating a claim.
+Some auto accidents victims have their insurance claims denied due to failure to follow the insurance company’s policies for initiating a claim.
 Other claims are denied because a person fails to promptly inform their insurance company about the accident.
-Yet another reason that insurance companies deny claims is that the insured driver does not have adequate coverage to compensate the injured driver.
+Yet another reason that insurance companies deny claims is that the insured driver does not have adequate coverage to fully compensate the injured driver.

 Comparative Negligence in Illinois Car Accidents